Michel Vorm

-Michel Armand Vorm (born 20 October 1983) is a Dutch former professional footballer who played as a goalkeeper and was a goalkeeping coach at Tottenham Hotspur.
+Michel Armand Vorm (born 20 October 1983) is a Dutch former professional footballer who played as a goalkeeper.
+Following his playing career, he was also a goalkeeping coach at Tottenham Hotspur.

 Vorm began his professional career at FC Utrecht in 2005, spending his first season on loan at FC Den Bosch.
 He transferred to Swansea City in 2011, playing three Premier League seasons and winning the League Cup in 2013.
 Vorm joined Tottenham Hotspur for £3.5 million in 2014, and announced his retirement in 2020.

-A full international for the Netherlands from 2008 to 2014, Vorm was included in their squads for two World Cups and UEFA Euro 2012, as back-up in all three tournaments.
+A full international for the Netherlands from 2008 to 2014, Vorm earned 15 caps in total for the senior team.
+He was part of Dutch squads for 2010 and 2014 FIFA World Cups and UEFA Euro 2012.

 Club career

 FC Utrecht

 Born in IJsselstein to a Dutch mother and a Surinamese father, Vorm began his career at FC Utrecht.
 In order to gain more experience, he spent the 2005–06 season on loan to FC Den Bosch.
 He made his debut on 12 August 2005 against FC Emmen, the first of 35 appearances that season.

 In August 2006, Vorm made his debut for Utrecht against Willem II.
 Although he joined FC Utrecht as the third-choice goalkeeper, behind Franck Grandel and Joost Terol, his pre-season performances impressed manager Foeke Booy, and saw him promoted to first choice keeper at the start of the league season.
 During this first season Vorm played 33 out of 34 matches, and his position as number one at the club remained unchallenged thereafter.
 Vorm missed a handful matches during the 2007–08 season due to knee and shoulder injuries.
 He left Utrecht at the start of the 2011–12 season, having played 136 matches in the Eredivisie.